Santa Cruz Operation: "Gemini" and the UDK

 Meanwhile, SCO focused on "Gemini", the task of combining the OpenServer and UnixWare product lines on 32-bit systems.
 The fundamental idea behind the Gemini was that SCO could merge OpenServer 5 and UnixWare 2 in a way that would satisfy the requirements of both small businesses and large enterprises and thus keep the existing customer base that SCO had with OpenServer while entering the enterprise space with UnixWare.

 One consequence of the UnixWare acquisition was that the New Jersey office of Novell had a languages and development tools group with more advanced technology than what SCO Canada had been working with, including a C++ compiler based upon the Edison Design Group front-end, and that made the SCO Canada engineering staff largely redundant once the Novell deal was closed.
 As a result, the Toronto office was shut down in early 1996.

-What the New Jersey group produced was the Universal Development Kit (UDK), which was a key element in was the question of how to help OpenServer users to make the move to Gemini.
+What the New Jersey group produced was the Universal Development Kit (UDK), which was a key element in the question of how to help OpenServer users to make the move to Gemini.

 With the UDK, a single build of a single version of an application's source code could produce binaries that would run unaltered on all three of SCO's platforms: UnixWare 2, OpenServer 5, and the upcoming Gemini.